-After testing, adapting and putting the finishing touches to his new dog training collar, Brian toured the many fairs, horse shows and dog events in his native Scotland, quickly gaining a reputation for his product.
-It wasn't long before the Canny Collar attracted a wider audience in the world of dog training, resulting in Brian agreeing to work together with the newly formed Canny Company to give this new dog walking aid the worldwide recognition it deserves.
-You can see a short video of his story here.
+After testing, adapting and putting the finishing touches to his new collar, Brian toured the many fairs, horse shows and dog events in his native Scotland, quickly gaining a reputation for his product.
+It wasn't long before the Canny Collar attracted a wider audience amongst dog owners, resulting in Brian agreeing to work together with the newly formed Canny Company in the UK to give this new dog walking aid the worldwide recognition it deserved.

 Brian sadly passed away at home in Crieff, Scotland on 31 July 2020.

 A man of simple pleasures, his brilliantly clever invention allowed thousands of dog owners worldwide to enjoy the simplest of them all - to be able to walk their dog.
 When out and about, he would never tire of stopping an owner in the street where he had spotted their dog on a Canny, to ask how it was going for them, offer extra training and to help them out where he could.
 Never one to boast, Brian would be simply and quietly satisfied if he was able to pull a Canny Collar off the shelf of his local pet store and think to himself ‘this was my idea’.

 When asked how far could the Canny Collar go, Brian once famously said "well, I started off with a piece of string.
 And how long’s a piece of string?"